hardiksolanki90/SBI-ePay/README.md

 # SBI-ePay

-As per the SBI epay team i have set the code, they are change the function for PHP 7.2.
-Now they are use open_ssl function for PHP 7.2
+As per the SBIepay team, I have set the code, they are changing the function for PHP 7.2.
+Now they are used OpenSSL function for PHP 7.2